vdaas/vald/docs/contributing/coding-style.md

 #### Group similar definition

-Group similar definitions such as struct or interface declaration.
+Group similar definitions such as a struct or an interface declaration.
-We should not group interface and struct declaration in the same block, for example:
+We should not group an interface and a struct declaration in the same block, for example:

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>